Professor of Fluid Mechanics

-Academic Division: Energy, Fluid Mechanics and Turbomachinery
+Academic Division: Energy, Fluids and Turbomachinery

-Research group: Fluid Mechanics
+Research group: Fluids

 Telephone: +44 1223 3 32721

-Dr. Garcia-Mayoral approaches this research from a fundamental perspective.
+Prof. Garcia-Mayoral approaches this research from a fundamental perspective.
 The focus is on understanding the physical mechanisms in the flow, and how non-conventional features in the wall modify those mechanisms.
 The insight gained by this understanding enables the conception of optimized strategies and surface layouts.
 An example is the research conducted on ribbed surfaces, which was awarded the Ercoftac Da Vinci Prize in 2012, or the research on superhydrophobic surfaces for naval applications, conducted in collaboration with the Center for Turbulence Research at Stanford University.

 Energy, transport and urban infrastructure

-Reduction of drag in vehicles through surface manipulation.
+Reduction of drag through surface manipulation.